fengyuhao1030/mixed-forest-plantations/README.md

 # mixed-forest-plantations

-Data from: Mixed forest plantations outyield monocultures across a broad range of conditions.
+Data from: Multi-species forest plantations outyield monocultures across a broad range of conditions.